Friday, February 8, 2013

 Preheat oven to 350 degrees.

 First prepare your stuffing: In a small non-stick frying pan, melt the butter with a few drops of olive oil.
 Add the sliced onion and cook until lightly browned but still slightly firm.
 Remove the onion to a bowl.
 Slit the casing of the sausage with a sharp knife and push out the meat into the same frying pan (discard the casing).
 Cook over medium, stirring and breaking up the meat, until the sausage is crumbled and brown.
-Add the onions back to the pan along with the spinach.
+Add the garlic, and the onions to the pan along with the spinach.
 Sprinkle with a little Kosher salt and fresh pepper, stirring to incorporate the spinach.
 Cook for 1 minute.
 Cover and set aside.
 The heat will continue to wilt the spinach.

 Preheat a grill pan over medium high heat.
 Brush the mushroom caps with a little olive oil.
 Put them on the grill and cover them loosely.
 Cook 5 minutes on each side, watching them so they don't burn.
 Use a sturdy spatula for this, so the mushrooms remain whole.
 You can press them down slightly so that they maintain good contact with the pan, but don't break them if you help it.